Ross Avant, M.D.

 - Alpha blockers

 These drugs relax muscles in the bladder and prostate and open up the urinary channel to reduce blockage.
 There are multiple types of alpha blockers, but Flomax (tamsulosin) specifically targets the prostate.
 Side effects include decrease in blood pressure, dizziness and lightheadedness.
 They also can cause semen to go back into the bladder instead of the penis (retrograde ejaculation).
 This may be startling, but it's harmless.
-If considering cataract surgery, let your urologist and ophthalmologist know, since starting this medication can make cataract surgery more difficult.
-Typically, you can start the medication after your planned surgery.

 - 5-alpha reductase inhibitors